henrybear327/Competitive-programming/readme.md

 * [Cows and Poker Game](http://codeforces.com/problemset/problem/284/B)
 * [Little Girl and Maximum Sum](http://codeforces.com/problemset/problem/276/C)
 * [Little Girl and Maximum XOR](http://codeforces.com/problemset/problem/276/D): Requires very good observation
+* [As Fast As Possible](http://codeforces.com/contest/701/problem/D): Some equation solving and one crucial observation needed.
+A good one.
+* [Tavas and SaDDas](http://codeforces.com/contest/535/problem/B): Encode 47 into 01 should do it.

 ## Binary Search